Find Teaching Schools

 Private not-for-profit Public vs. Private

 There are 8,527 undergraduates at Harvard, of which 5,699 are full-time, and there are 30,391 students altogether.
-The freshman retention rate at Harvard is 96%, which is great when compared to the national average of 68%.
+For undergraduates at Harvard, the average graduation time is 4.2 years.

-The acceptance rate at Harvard is 4%, making it one of the most selective schools in the country.
-Around 47% of accepted students are men, and 53% are women.
+The acceptance rate at Harvard is 5%, making it one of the most selective schools in the country.
+Of the accepted students, 48% are men and 52% are women.

-4% of Harvard students take out loans to afford college costs.
-The average amount of student loans is $8,799 a year.
-The student loan default rate of 0.3% means most graduates are not struggling to pay off their loans.
+7% of Harvard students take out loans to afford college costs.
+The typical student loan amount is $10,464 a year.
+The student loan default rate of 0.9% means most graduates are not struggling to pay off their loans.

 #2